f5devcentral/f5-automation-labs/docs/class1/module3/lab4.rst

    |lab-4-5|

 #.
 Once the Job template is complete you should see the Status as ``Successful``.
-   At this point you have add a Pool member to the pool on the BIG-IP using the REST API in Ansible Tower.
+   At this point you have added a Pool member to the pool on the BIG-IP using the REST API in Ansible Tower.

    |lab-4-6|